-The Olds College Horticulture Technician Certificate Program prepares its graduates to apply their knowledge and skills in protected and field culture of horticulture crops and landscape design, construction and maintenance.
-This certificate comprises the first 30 credits of the Horticulture Technologist Diploma Program.
+The Olds College Horticulture Technologist Diploma Program prepares its graduates to apply their knowledge and skills in protected and field culture of horticulture crops and landscape design, construction and maintenance.

 - 1. Apply a working knowledge of current horticulture industry safety standards and practices. - 2.
 Demonstrate an awareness of horticulture industry sectors. - 3.
 Communicate to influence business and regulatory decisions within the horticulture sector. - 4.
 Manage production of horticulture crops in response to selected market demands. - 5.
 Perform selected calculations for efficient and profitable horticulture practices. - 6.
 Identify plant species and recognize specific plant requirements. - 7.
 Integrate appropriate cultural practices. - 8.
 Evaluate selected growing media. - 9.
 Appraise water management needs and applications. - 10.
 Integrate appropriate technologies into current horticulture practices. - 11.
 Apply the principles of integrated pest management. - 12.
 Recognize the ecological, economic, and social implications of horticulture decisions and processes. - 13.
 Manage various tasks, opportunities, and problems using a comprehensive problem solving strategy. - 14.
 Demonstrate ethical and appropriate behaviour that contributes to the achievement of personal goals and business objectives.